eProsima/Integration-Service-docs/docs/overview.rst

 ISBridge
 ^^^^^^^^
 This component must communicate readers with writers, applying the transformation functions if any.
-It's default implementation must be enough for the majority of cases.
+Its default implementation must be enough for the majority of cases.

 Custom bridges must inherit from it: